-Admiralty Arch is an elegant building with arches providing access to The Mall.
-The building was comissioned as a memorial to Queen Victoria by her son King Edward IIV.
+Admiralty Arch is an elegant building with arches that provide access to The Mall.

-In 2015 Admiralty Arch will be transformed in to a £100 million Armani hotel.
+In 2015 Admiralty Arch was transformed into a £100 million Armani hotel.

 Venue Details & Map

 Beautiful building just off Trafalgar Square, Admiralty Arch is worthy of a quick stop and pictures from both sides.
 Built in 1910.
 The inscription reads "Anno decimo Edwardi Septimi Regis Victoriæ Reginæ cives gratissimi MDCCCCX" which translates to "In the tenth year of King Edward VII to Queen Victoria from most grateful citizens 1910".

 Tip: if you can reach it, rub the nose for good luck. more

 Admiralty Arch is a landmark building in London which incorporates an archway providing road and pedestrian access between The Mall, which extends to the South-West, and Trafalgar Square to the North-East.
 Admiralty Arch is a Grade I listed building.
 Until recently, the building housed government offices, but in 2012 the government sold a 125-year lease over the building to a property... more